-The Jades Legacy Foundations belief and vision is one that incorporates a future where all drivers are better equipped for unsuspecting challenges and hazards that arise whilst on our roads and to reduce unnecessary fatalities.
-The foundation will be lobbying the State and Federal Governments to change legislation.
+The Jades Legacy Foundations belief and vision is one that incorporates a future where drivers are better equipped for unsuspecting challenges and hazards that arise whilst on our roads and to reduce unnecessary fatalities.
+The foundation will be affiliating itself with Roadcraft in Gympie to educate as many Year 11 and 12 students on the Sunshine Coast.

-Please support us in helping make changes.
+Please support us in helping to educate our young drivers with Defensive Driver Education Programs.
 Families are losing too many of our young children in senseless, tragic accidents that with driver education could be avoided.
-If Jade was here she would be campaigning the loudest.
+If Jade were alive she would be campaigning the loudest.

-The Foundation will be organizing events throughout the year to raise much needed funds that will assist in the cost of lobbying the State and Federal Government and to keep Jades Legacy alive.
-Please see our “Fundraising Events” Tab for all up and coming events and click through to our “Donate Now” Tab if you would like to make a donation towards her Legacy.
+The Foundation will be hosting an Annual Jades Legacy Race Day in July at Corbould Park to raise much needed funds that will assist in the education of young drivers.
+Please see our “Fundraising Events” Tab for our up and coming event and click through to our “Donate Now” Tab if you would like to make a donation towards her Legacy.

 Jades Legacy was formed one month after the senseless and tragic loss of our daughter Jade Lily Dixson at Dulong on the Sunshine Coast in March 2018.
 Jade was a passenger in a single vehicle accident which lost control and flipped hitting a tree.
 The car was driven by a 17-year-old male red P plater.